|Position:||Graduate Assistant Coach|

 Ellis earned his bachelor's degree in health and human performance with an emphasis in exercise and health in 2013 from Oklahoma State.
 He went on to get his master's degree in health and human performance with an emphasis in sport and leisure service management from Pittsburg State in 2015.

 As a player, Ellis was a two-year all-conference free safety at Northeastern Oklahoma A&M, ending his career with a school-record 181 tackles.
 As a freshman, he totaled 103 tackles to lead the Norse and rank 12th nationally.
-Ellis went on to play at Oklahoma State, helping the Cowboys to the 2011 Big 12 title.
+Ellis went on to play at Oklahoma State.
 With the Cowboys, Ellis was a defensive back, wide receiver and contributed on special teams.
+He helped the Cowboys to the 2011 Big 12 title and a victory in the Fiesta Bowl and a win in the Heart of Dallas Bowl the next season.